ono7/dotfiles/_info/go_debug.md

 ## dlv debugging

+- use runtime.Breakpoint() in code to trigger a break with if statements or other conditions

 b main.go:30

 - `display -a myVar` - displays the variable myVar everytime we step through the code, can add as many as needed